Manufacturing Photography: Visions in Steel

 industrial | North Carolina plant | glass | LoBiondo Photography| reflections

 This client makes glass windshields for trucks and huge window panels for skyscrapers.
-Both production locations afforded the opportunity to play off of the reflections of the surroundings and of the people working in the plant.
+Both manufacturing facilities afforded the opportunity to play off of the reflections of the surroundings and of the people working in the plant.

 industrial | North Carolina plant | glass | LoBiondo Photography| reflections